MahmoudAGawad/cros-diag-app/README.md

     This will set up `.githooks` as the default directory for git hooks in this repository.

-- Incase git hooks don't work as intended, run this command to set necessary permissions:
+- In case git hooks don't work as intended, run this command to set necessary permissions:
  `cd .githooks && chmod +x *`

 ### Diagnostics App PWA